sustainable-computing-io/kepler-doc/docs/installation/community-operator.md

 ## Install Kepler Community Operator from Operator Hub

-- Go to Operators ❯ OperatorHub.
+- Go to Operators ❯ Operator Hub.
 Search for `Kepler`.
   Click on Kepler Operator tile, then select `Continue` and then `Install`

 ![](../fig/ocp_installation/operator_installation_ocp_1_0.8.z.png)

 - Choose `alpha` or `dev-preview` channel for deploying the `latest` or the `developer preview` version of the Operator respectively.
 - Click on `Install`

-**NOTE:** `dev-preview` channel will only be updated until developer-preview is finalized.

 ![](../fig/ocp_installation/operator_installation_ocp_2_0.8.z.png)